 - Parchment paper

-To roast the almonds, preheat the oven to 350 degrees.
+To toast the almonds, preheat the oven to 350 degrees.
 Line a baking sheet with parchment paper and spread the almonds evenly across the surface.
-Toast for 8-10 minutes, flipping once.
-Coarsely chop the nuts after they have cooled, then set aside.
+Toast for 8-10 minutes.
+When the almonds have cooled, coarsely chop the nuts, then set aside.

 To prepare the salad, finely chop the kale and place in a bowl.
 Add the olive oil, lemon juice, and pinch of salt.
 Use your hands to massage the dressing into the kale, helping the leaves to break down further by wilting.
 As you work the kale, add half of the avocado and massage the fruit into the salad for a creamy coating.

 Add the chicken, dates, and apple.
 Toss gently.
 Top with the remaining avocado (diced or arranged) and toasted almonds.
 Finish with additional salt and a crack of freshly ground pepper if desired.

-To make an avocado rose, work with one avocado half, with skin and pit removed.
+To make the optional avocado rose, work with one avocado half, with skin and pit removed.
 Place the half concave-side down and thinly slice the avocado, careful to keep the overall shape intact.
 Place your hands on either side of the avocado and begin to elongate the slices, sliding your hands in opposite directions and pressing gently on each side.
-Once the avocado is completely elongated, choose one end and start to carefully roll it towards the opposite end, which ultimately creates a “petal” look.
+Once the avocado slices are completely elongated, choose one end and start to carefully roll it towards the opposite end, which ultimately creates a “petal” look.
 Consider watching a few videos online to perfect your technique.